theArjun/java-notes/notes/applet/README.md

 ### **VSPACE and HSPACE**
 - These attributes are optional.
-- VSPACE specifies the space in pixel and below the applet.
+- VSPACE specifies the space in pixel above and below the applet.
 - HSPACE specifies the space in pixel on each sides of the applet.

 ### **PARAM NAME and VALUE**